 Employers should also give applicants a chance to explain the circumstances of the offense in order to provide information that might support why they should not be excluded based on their criminal record.

 New York Law Regarding the Use of Criminal Records

 In regards to arrests, New York law specifically states that employers are not allowed to ask about or consider arrests or even charges that did not result in a conviction, unless they are still pending.
 If a case against you is not still pending and it did not result in a conviction, you are not obligated to explain your arrest to a prospective employer.

 At the Law Office of Dennis R. Vetrano, Jr., LLC, our skilled team of criminal defense attorneys is here to provide the fierce legal advocacy you deserve if you were recently arrested and are facing criminal charges.
 Having a criminal record can affect your life for years to come, so do not risk gambling with your future.
 Work with a Dutchess County attorney whom you can trust.

-Get the representation you deserve today and call our office at (845) 605-4330 to schedule your free consultation with a criminal defense attorney.
+Get the representation you deserve today and call our office at (845) 605-4330 to schedule your consultation with a criminal defense attorney.